-They have created a competitive model that is way lower than cab fair, because it is their app and they can do whatever they want.
-Period.
+They have created a competitive model that is way lower than cab fare because it is their app, and they can do whatever they want.

 Pack in those late nights like an Uber sardine

-Late nights on the weekends in San Francisco are packed with Uber and Lyft drivers wandering the city, lurking and waiting anxiously to pick you up.
+Late nights on the weekends in San Francisco thousands of Uber and Lyft drivers wander the city, lurking and waiting anxiously to pick you up.